 Yeah Yeah!
 Now you will this list has more than 30 best things to do, Well you are in luck we just tried to simplify the count.
 Also, important information, If you are looking for an option of travelling in Athens using public transport then you should read our Athens Transport Guide.

 Climb to Acropolis

-Seeing the 5th century Acropolis is the most popular things to do in Athens.
-Of course, this means that everyone wants to go there, including visitors from the cruise ships.
+Seeing the 5th-century Acropolis is the most popular thing to do in Athens.
+Of course, this means that everyone wants to go there, including visitors from cruise ships.
 My advice is to get there early.
 The site opens at 8 am and the cruise ship passengers arrive around 10 am.

 Most people visit the Acropolis to see the Parthenon but there are several other things to see on the hill, including the Erechtheion, the Arrhephorion, and the Temple of Athena Nike.
 From the Acropolis, you can see much of Athens and can see all the way to the sea.
-The entrance fee is €20 ($23.25) in summers and the cost changes during winters to half-price €10.
+The entrance fee is €20 ($23.25) in summer and the cost changes during winter to half-price €10.